oodrive/cinder/README.rst

 See the eguan configuration documentation for more details on how to setup the eguan service.

+Other modifications made for the eguan build process include:

+- adding options to run_tests.sh to control coverage output formats and to run coverage tests only on specified modules,
+- adding pom.xml and build scripts in maven-scripts to build a maven artifact and
+- building  a custom distribution ZIP archive which is installable as an .egg package.

 Below is the original README content.

 The Choose Your Own Adventure README for Cinder